Lean Body Mass Calculator

 The simplest formula for lean body mass uses your weight and body fat percentage:

-Unlike other calculators that estimate values from height and weight alone, LBM calculations require knowing your body fat percentage.
+While this calculator can estimate LBM from height and weight using validated formulas (Boer, James, Hume), knowing your actual body fat percentage gives a more direct and reliable result.
 This is because two people of the same height and weight can have dramatically different body compositions—one might be muscular with 15% body fat, while another might be skinny-fat with 30%.

 One major benefit of knowing your LBM is calculating a more accurate Basal Metabolic Rate.
 The Katch-McArdle formula uses lean mass instead of total weight: